 Wind filled the sails of JP Gan（甘剑平） as he joined with two former venture capital colleagues to start a new fund management company last July.
 Only two months earlier, Gan had earned the No. 5 spot on the 2019 Forbes Midas List of the world’s top VC investors.
 Gan left Qiming Ventures, where he had been a managing partner and led successful investments in China consumer internet businesses such as Bilibili and Meituan-Dianping over 13 years.

 In the following three months, Gan’s newly formed INCE Capital grew to 12 staff.
-At a low ebb in U.S.-China relations, INCE impressively managed to raise $352 million from big-name institutions such as Duke University, Carnegie Mellon University and Mayo Clinic.
-(See earlier post here.)
+At a low ebb in U.S.-China relations, INCE impressively managed to raise $352 million from many leading endowments, foundations, family offices, and fund of funds.